 After the last couple years, I was finally diagnosed with Secondary Infertility.

 I don’t tell you this to make you feel sad for me.
 From the bottom of my heart, I am deeply grateful that I was allowed the opportunity to carry a baby in my belly once.
 I tell you this to make you aware.

 To make you aware that there are moms out there with a child in their arms, but an empty belly that they wish was full.

 To make you understand how questions about siblings for your children, while innocent and well meaning, can crush a mama’s heart behind the scenes.

 To make you see that infertility can happen to people who have had previously easy pregnancies and births.

 To make you reach out and love on that friend who doesn’t understand what’s wrong with her because conception was so easy before.

-This article was originally published on April 25, 2017, but the hope remains the same: to support one another within this beautiful community of women through the journey of infertility.
+Original post published April 2017.
+But the hope remains the same: to support one another within this beautiful community of women through the journey of infertility.